 17) Role change interview :

 Role change interviews are conducted within an organization for promotion or other reasons.
 Candidates are asked to do the jobs of other employees to test their skills.
 Role change interviews are conducted to give you experience about the different job type.
-This type of interviews explores the skills of a candidate.
-To get success at this type of interviews one can take the help of colleagues who have already worked for that profile.
+This type of interviewing explores the skills of a candidate.
+To get success at this kinds of interviews one can take the help of colleagues who have already worked for that profile.

 18) Exit interview :

 Exit interviews are conducted when an employee is leaving an organization.
-These types of interviews are conducted with the employees who have worked for a long time with the organization.
+These kinds of interviews are conducted with the employees who have worked for a long time with the organization.
 Candidates can give feedback about the services and work style of the company.
 Don’t reply with a straight and harsh answer if you are asked about the reasons to leave your jobs.
 It will never do you any harm if you leave your job at good terms.

 19) Face – to – face interview :

 This type of interview is used for the survey purpose.
 In this type of interview, the interviewer communicates with the person and ask questions from the questionnaire he has already prepared.
-These types of interviews are beneficial to collect information such as factual, consumer evaluation and attitude preferences.
+These types of interviewing are beneficial to collect information such as factual, consumer evaluation and attitude preferences.
 There are other methods also, but the face- to – face interviews increase the chance of gathering accurate data and it also increases the response rate.

 20) Career fair interview :

 This type of interview is last only for 10- 15 minutes.
 In career, fair candidates have less time to make an impression on the interviewer.
 In career fair interviews general questions are asked to shortlist the candidates.
-Such interviews are usually followed by other types of interviews to test shortlist candidates.